geoplotFS

 Data Types: char or string numeric scalar or nxp array.

-ShapeFile — name of ShapeFile or geospatial table containg shapes.
+ShapeFile — name of ShapeFile or geotable containing shapes.
 Character or string or geotable.

 Name of the ShapeFile containing the containing the geometric details of the rows.
 The ShapeFile, which is loaded using function readgeotable, must have n rows and the n rows must have the same order of the n rows of Y.

-Remark: note that this option can be used just is the "Mapping toolbox" is installed.
+Remark: note that this option can be used just if the "Mapping toolbox" is installed.

 Example - 'ShapeFile','shapefileName'